 Sometimes the BIOS in a laptop will not recognize the card even if it is the correct slot type.

-If the BIOS will not recognize the card than checking for BIOS flash updates would be a option.
+If the BIOS will not recognize the card checking for BIOS flash updates would be an option.
 Although first researching your laptops WiFi compatibility is always best.

 Be sure to also check if drivers are available for your OS.
-If you are running a common OS such as Windows 7 than you will likely have no issues.
+If you are running a common OS such as Windows 10 you will likely have no issues.
 Older operating systems such as Windows XP may not have the drivers.

 The two most common types of internal WiFi cards today are the Full-height cards and Half-height cards also known as Mini PCIe.